henrytang1/henrytang1/README.md

 ### Hi there 👋

-I'm Henry Tang.
-I'm pursuing a Bachelor of Science in Engineering in Computer Science at Princeton University.
+I'm Henry Tang, a Princeton University alumni with a degree in Computer Science.

 Special thanks to [Ava Pun](https://github.com/avalovelace1) for the profile picture!